-The 4th annual Flow Fest will feature over 45 artists, speakers, visionaries, workshops, Ceremony, Hula, Cultural presentations and of course the Bana Kuma Prayerformance.
+The 5th annual Flow Fest will feature dozens of artists, speakers, visionaries, workshops, Ceremony, yoga, Cultural presentations and of course the Bana Kuma Prayerformance.

 Fire in the Water